 Approximately 25% of Hilton's annual water stewardship budget is used to drive the context based water pilots, including the pilot in Cape Town.
+At this time we are not able to publish the cost of response.

 (W4.3) Have you identified any water-related opportunities with the potential to have a substantive financial or strategic impact on your business?